Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: Introduction

 we see that, assuming these formulae hold for $\psi$ and $\phi$ in $\mathcal{D}(\L_{\M})$, the equation \eqref{eq:LimpbMax} can be seen as a weak formulation of the fractional Neumann boundary problem \eqref{eq:LimpbMaxwell}. \item We would like to emphasise the fact that, although in this paper the results for the Maxwell boundary conditions appear to be a sum of the phenomena from the pure specular and pure diffusive cases, it is because we are in the half-space and we do not expect to have such a simple interaction between the specular and diffusive conditions in a more general convex domain.
-Morally, the half-space is a very particular case because the trajectories associated with the free-transport part of the kinetic model interact at most once with the boundary. \item There is a significant difference between Theorem \ref{thm:SR} and the Theorems \ref{thm:Diff} and \ref{thm:Maxwell}.
-In the specular case, we are able to identify the weak limit $\rho$ of the kinetic solution $f_\eps$ with the unique weak solution to \eqref{eq:LimpbSR} in $C^0(0,+\infty;L^2(\Omega)) \cap L^2(0,+\infty; \HSRs(\Omega))$ thanks to a detailed analysis of the boundary behaviour of the solution to this problem, we refer the interested reader to \cite[Section 5.3]{Cesbron18}.
-However, similar identifications are not yet available in the diffusive case, and consequently in the Maxwell case.
-In both those cases, we have proved that the weak limit $\rho$ of $f_\eps$ is solution to the limit problem in the sense stated in the theorems and we have also proved uniqueness of weak solutions as stated for the Maxwell case in Theorem \ref{thm:MaxwellSWP} but we cannot identify these solutions yet.
-This identification will be a consequence of the regularity theory for \eqref{eq:LimPbDiffusive} which is currently in progress. \end{enumerate}
+Morally, the half-space is a very particular case because the trajectories associated with the free-transport part of the kinetic model interact at most once with the boundary.